chenglinh/chenglinh.github.io/index.md

 I am a research assistant at IIS Academia Sinica, advised by Prof. Tyng-Luh Liu and Prof. Hwann-Tzong Chen.
 My research interests include Computer Vision, Machine Learning and Robotics.

-I obtained my bachelor degree in Electrical Engineering at National Taiwan University, where I've had the privilege of collaborating with Prof. An-Yeu Wu and Prof. Yi-Chang Lu.
+Previously, I obtained my bachelor degree in Electrical Engineering at National Taiwan University, where I've had the privilege of collaborating with Prof. An-Yeu Wu and Prof. Yi-Chang Lu.

 Next, I will join Prof. Stella Yu's group at UMich CSE as a Ph.D. student, starting 2024 Fall.